BioinformaticsPlatformWIV-ISP/PACU/README.md

 ### Basic usage example

-The ScienSNP workflow requires BAM files as input with reads mapped to a reference genome.
+The PACU workflow requires BAM files as input with reads mapped to a reference genome.
 Illumina data can be provided using the `--ilmn-in` option, ONT data can be provided using the `--ont-in` option.

 ```
-run_sciensnp.py \
+run_pacu.py \
     --ilmn-in in/ilmn/ \
     --ont-in in/ont/ \
     --ref-fasta ref.fasta \